 Krysko’s study is the first comprehensive documentation of all of Florida’s amphibian and reptile introductions, and ecological impacts will need to be compared to this research in the future.
 A similar area for comparison to Florida is sub-tropical Guam, where a 40-year observation shows the invasion of the brown treesnake has caused human health risks, negative impact on the economy and the loss of 11 of Guam’s 13 native land birds.

 “Ecologically, native species have more of a right to be here than even humans do,” Krysko said.
 “They evolved here in this area much earlier and really, we should be recognizing the native organisms as being more important than anything else.”

 How to help

 One of the greatest obstacles pet owners face is how to feed and house an exotic animal that has become too large or difficult to handle, Krysko said.
 Adoption of a pet that triples in size upon adulthood should only be carried out after careful research to learn how large an animal will grow, its potential life span, and the amount of care it requires, according to the Florida Fish and Wildlife Conservation Commission.
-The agency’s website offers different options for exotic pet owners that can no longer care for their animals, including information about pet amnesty days, in which exotic pets may be turned in to the FWC.
+The agency’s website offers different resources and options for exotic pet owners, including information about pet amnesty days, in which exotic pets may be turned in to the FWC.